BranchMetrics/branch_io_cli/README.md

 #### Prerequisites

-Before using this action, make sure to set up your app in the [Branch Dashboard](https://dashboard.branch.io).
+Before using this command, make sure to set up your app in the [Branch Dashboard](https://dashboard.branch.io).
 See https://docs.branch.io/pages/dashboard/integrate/ for details.
 To use the `setup` command, you need:

 - Branch key(s), either live, test or both
 - Domain name(s) used for Branch links